BBC World Service: Opening tune

 In addition to these tunes, the BBC World Service also uses several interval signals.
 The English service uses a recording of Bow Bells, made in 1926 and used a symbol of hope during World War II, only replaced for a brief time during the 1970s with the tune to the nursery rhyme "Oranges and Lemons".
 The morse code of the letter "V" has also been used as a signal and was introduced in January 1941 and had several variations including timpani, the first four notes of Beethoven's Fifth Symphony (which coincide with the letter "V"), and electronic tones which until recently remained in use for some Western European services.
 In other languages, the interval signal is three notes, pitched B–B-C. However, these symbols have been used less frequently.

 Time

 The network operates using Greenwich Mean Time, regardless of the time zone and time of year, and is announced on the hour on the English service as "13 hours GMT" (1300 GMT) or "Midnight Greenwich Mean Time" (0000 GMT).
 The BBC World Service traditionally broadcasts the chimes of Big Ben in London at the start of a new year.

 "This is London"

 A BBC News report would begin with its station identification phrase "This is London" or "This is London calling".
 The phrase has become a trademark of the BBC World Service, and has been influential in popular culture, such as music.
 In 1979, the British punk rock band The Clash released the hit song "London Calling", which was partly based on the station identification phrase.

-During the Eurovision Song Contest, before announcing the contest points from the UK, the broadcaster from the BBC delivering the votes usually begins with "This is London Calling".
-In 2019, the BBC started a weekly podcast called Eurovision Calling with Jayde Adams and Scott Mills.